Closed-form $\ell_r$ norm scaling with data for overparameterized linear regression and diagonal linear networks under $\ell_p$ bias: Corollaries for canonical targets

 Here the inductive bias is explicit: for a chosen $p$, the interpolator is the minimum‑$\ell_p$ element among all $w$ with $Xw=Y$.
 Sweeping $p$ slides the solution from a more sparse‑leaning geometry as $p\downarrow 1$ toward a more dense‑leaning geometry as $p\uparrow 2$, revealing how the objective itself shapes the family $\{\|\widehat w_p\|_r\}_r$.

-\paragraph{Experimental protocol.} We set $\sigma=0.1$, sweep $p\in\{1.1,1.5,1.9\}$, and vary $n$.
+\paragraph{Experimental protocol.} We set $d = 50,000$, $\sigma=0.1$, sweep $p\in\{1.1,1.5,1.9\}$, and vary $n$.
 Each plot overlays test MSE (left axis) and representative $\ell_r$ curves (right axis).
 For flat $w^*$ experiments, we kept $\| w^* \|_2$ = 1, i.e. $a = \frac{1}{\sqrt{s}}$.
 Additional noise sweeps are reported in Appendix~\ref{app:noise-sweeps}.

 \emph{What the figures show and why.} In Fig.~\ref{fig:e1-linreg} (single spike), the left/middle/right panels follow the corollary’s regime rules.
 In the left panel, for $r>2(p{-}1)$ the curves flatten after the transition, while for smaller $r$ they retain the predicted growth; thin reference overlays (where present) trace these slopes.
-The middle panel exhibits a clear elbow near the predicted $n_\star$; beyond it, the $r>2(p{-}1)$ curves plateau in line with \eqref{eq:SD}, while the others keep their slope.
+The middle panel exhibits a clear elbow near the predicted $n_\star$, which is close to $1.4 \times 10^{3}$ under our experimental parameters; beyond it, the $r>2(p{-}1)$ curves plateau in line with \eqref{eq:SD-main}, while the others keep their slope.
 The right panel stays bulk‑dominated across the range, with the $\ell_r$ traces growing approximately as $n^{1/2}$ and ordered across $r$ as the bulk formula prescribes.

-In Fig.~\ref{fig:flat-linreg} (flat $w^\star$ with $s{=}50$), the \emph{same} slope/plateau rules apply, but the transition scale is larger: the elbow for $p{=}1.5$ appears at a later $n$ (or just off‑range), consistent with $n_\star$ increasing roughly linearly with $s$ in \eqref{eq:nstar}.
+In Fig.~\ref{fig:flat-linreg} (flat $w^\star$ with $s{=}50$), the \emph{same} slope/plateau rules apply, but the transition scale is larger: the elbow for $p{=}1.5$ appears at a later $n$ (or just off‑range), consistent with $n_\star$ increasing roughly linearly with $s$ in \eqref{eq:nstar-main}.
 Across panels, the absolute $\ell_r$ values are numerically similar to Fig.~\ref{fig:e1-linreg}; this matches the flat‑support plateau level in Corollary~\ref{cor:flat}, which for moderate $s$ is close to the single‑spike level.
 The informative distinction is thus \emph{where} the curves switch from bulk growth to spike plateaus and the persistence of the $n^{1/2}$ slope in regimes that remain bulk‑dominated.